Lecture: Advanced Speech Processing, Winter Term 2025/2026

 The lecture combines theoretical foundations, algorithmic insights, and practical demonstrations.
 Students will gain an understanding of both classical methods and cutting-edge neural approaches, and their application in real-world scenarios.

 Target audience: This lecture is designed for graduate students and researchers interested in speech and audio technology.
-By the end of the lecture, participants will have a strong foundation to understand, design, and critically evaluate methods in advanced speech processing.
+By the end of the lecture, participants will have a strong foundation to understand, design, and critically evaluate advanced speech processing methods.

 Course Material